MIERUNE/qgis-jaxa-earth-plugin/README.md

 2. JAXA Earth Icon is added to QGIS toolbar.
 By clicking on this icon, Plugin dialog is shown.
 ![01](imgs/01.jpg)

-3. Set CRS to EPSG:4326 or EPSG:3857 and set the area of interest.
+3. Set map CRS to EPSG:4326 or EPSG:3857 then, set the area of interest.
 - Area of interest can be set with:
     - Layer: target layer extent
     - Layout Map: target layout map extent